 Making our home at the old movie complex is achievable in part because it already is a theatre!
 Unlike other “found space” conversions, the room is already light and sound proof, has sloped floors, and even has a manager’s booth overlooking the hall.
 The facility is already equipped with HVAC, sprinklers, bathrooms, and power – plus an asset of infinite value: ample free nearby well-lit security-patrolled parking!
 Don’t drive?
 No problem – the mall is served by four TCAT lines.
 Plus, the rent we have negotiated is reasonable and affordable for us.

 Additionally, we have a lot of what we need already in hand thanks to the generosity and resourcefulness of our immediate R2P community, including a basic but versatile lighting and sound package that will be long-term loaned to us by our resident designers.
 Thanks to a serendipitously timed renovation, Newfield High School has donated all of their auditorium seating and tons of technical equipment.
 All of the architectural work for the renovation is being done pro-bono by R2P board members of The Architects Drew.
 The project will be managed by Jerry Dietz and C.S.P.
 Management, who have been the wind in our sails from the very beginning.
 Also onboard to advise us is KTC’s recently retired Artistic Director Rachel Lampert, who previously partnered with Jerry Dietz to shepherd the new Kitchen into existence.

 How You Can Help:

 Gifts of any size will get us closer to our new home.
-You may sponsor a seat (see the top of this page for details!) and many naming opportunities.
-Please contact Joey Steinhagen at firstname.lastname@example.org or 607-216-8750 to learn more and hear about donor recognition.
+You may sponsor a seat (see the top of this page for details!) and many naming opportunities still remain.
+Please contact Joey Steinhagen at email@example.com or 607-216-8750 to learn more and hear about donor recognition.
 You can make a secure contribution on this page.
 Checks payable to “Running to Places” with “R2P Running Home Fund” noted in the memo section may be mailed to 1013 West State St., Ithaca NY 14850.

 - $50,000 – Performance Space Naming Opportunity (No longer available)